Overcoming Output Dimension Collapse: When Sparsity Enables Zero-shot Brain-to-Image Reconstruction at Small Data Scales: Output dimension collapse by small data scales

-Although both sparse and naive (non-sparse) models are used as the translator module, recent works increasingly rely on the naive model for simplicity and computational efficiency \citep{seeliger2018generative,ozcelik2023natural,takagi2023high}.
-This section focuses on the naive translator and shows a critical limitation at small data scales.
+Although both naive and sparse linear models are used as the translator module, several recent works rely on the naive model for simplicity and computational efficiency \citep{seeliger2018generative,ozcelik2023natural,takagi2023high}.
+This section focuses on the naive translator and clarifies how a standard geometric property of the naive model can become a bottleneck in reconstruction pipelines at small data scales.

-In brain-to-image reconstruction, the translator must map brain activity $\bm{x}$ onto a high-dimensional image feature space $\bm{y}$ while relying on a limited training sample.
-If we use a naive multivariate linear regression under such scenarios, a phenomenon ``output dimension collapse'' (ODC) can occur, whereby the predictions become restricted to the subspace determined by the training outputs \citep{shirakawa2025spurious}.
-This issue is especially critical for zero-shot prediction when the training subspace is low-dimensional, because the model inevitably compresses unfamiliar features into that subspace.
+Output dimension collapse (ODC) refers to a phenomenon in naive multivariate linear regression: its predictions are confined to a low-dimensional subspace spanned by the training outputs in the latent feature space.
+This restriction can be especially critical to zero-shot prediction when the training-output subspace is low-dimensional, because unfamiliar features are inevitably compressed into that subspace.
 To understand why this collapse occurs, let us examine the predicted features of ridge regression.
-First, we learn a weight matrix $\hat{W} \in \mathbb{R}^{d_\mathrm{in} \times d_\mathrm{out}}$ by minimizing the sum of squared errors plus a regularization term:
+In ridge regression, the fitted weight matrix $\hat{W} \in \mathbb{R}^{d_\mathrm{in} \times d_\mathrm{out}}$ admits the following closed-form solution: